Chapter 1: Knocking on Death's Door

 “What?”
 I drew back from him.
 I hadn’t been expecting that.
+He just wanted to get rid of me!
 I was going to stay here, with Jade.
 I would die and my ashes would be scattered on the wind.

-“Instead of fighting today I want you to find Rod, and I want you to ask him if the Wall would be able to cure you.
-Once you have the answer you can either shoot your bow or ride Kingston at a walk.
-Nothing more.
+“Instead of going straight to weaving this morning, I want you to find Rod, and I want you to ask him if the Wall would be able to cure you.
+Once you have the answer you should take it easy today.
+Just work at the weaving shed and not exercise.
 I really don’t want to strain your lungs.”

-“But..
-But…” How could he want me to talk to Rod?
+“But- But-” How could he want me to talk to Rod?
 Rod was… Rod was crazy.
-Rod had moods that changed lightening quick, and I could still remember stumbling across him coming back from the weaving shed late one night, and he was stumbling around drunk.
+Rod had moods that changed lightning quick, and I could still remember stumbling across him coming back from the weaving shed late one night, and he was stumbling around drunk.